 The SDR peak brightness is great and it's a significant improvement over the TCL 5 Series/S535 2020 QLED.
 It gets bright enough to fight glare in most rooms, but small highlights aren't as bright due to aggressive frame dimming.

-We tested it after calibration in the 'Movie' Picture Mode with the Local Contrast set to 'High', Color Temperature on 'Warm -5', Gamma on '2.2', and Contrast and Brightness at their max.
-We reached the highest luminance with these settings as other picture modes weren't brighter.
+These measurements are after calibration in the 'Movie' Picture Mode with the Local Contrast set to 'High', Color Temperature on 'Warm -5', Gamma on '2.2', and Contrast and Brightness at their max.

 The color volume is good.
 Thanks to its wide color gamut and fantastic contrast, it displays colors at a wide range of luminance levels.